Grape phylloxera

 Alert

-Movement restrictions are in place to help prevent the introduction of phylloxera into Queensland.
-Queensland has a nationally recognised Phylloxera Exclusion Zone (PEZ) (PDF, 469KB) in central inland Queensland to protect the state's main table grape production areas.
+Movement restrictions are in place to help prevent its introduction into Queensland.
+There is a nationally recognised grape phylloxera exclusion zone (PDF, 469KB) in central inland Queensland to protect the state's main table grape production areas.

 Scientific name